 But when we are faithless, he is faithful, Paul says, for he cannot deny himself.
 I’m included in him, and he’s faithful.
 One day I will stand before the Father and he will throw his arms around me and say, “Well done, good and faithful servant,” because my life was included in Jesus.

 JMF: When Paul says that this new life is hidden in Christ, he means what he says.
 It’s hidden even from us.
 Most of the time, we don’t see it.
 It reminds me of a passage Paul mentions: we look in the mirror, though we see a poor reflection.
 We don’t see who we really are in Christ—we see what you were just describing: a person who falls short, a person who is weak, the person who doesn’t measure up.
 But Scripture assures us that Christ has already made us new.
 He has hidden that new person in Christ, waiting to be revealed at the time when we see him face to face and we see ourselves, really, as he’s made us to be in him, face to face for the first time.

-DT: That’s right.
+DT: Right.
 If we want to see who we are in Christ, we need to look at Christ.
 The mistake is, we look at ourselves, and then we get discouraged.
 This is what it means to walk by faith and not by sight.
 We’re always tempted to walk by sight, and we look in that mirror, and we look a little too closely in that mirror.
-We get depressed and we get discouraged, and Satan whispers in our ear, “You’re not worthy of the gospel.
+We get depressed and discouraged, and Satan whispers in our ear, “You’re not worthy of the gospel.
 You’re not worthy of being a minister, you’re not worthy of being a Christian.”
-And of course, we’re not worthy.
+And we’re not worthy.